 Teach the Heart to Think and the Mind to Feel

 Consciousness as well as matter has an active and passive aspect and it is no different with thinking.
-Passive thinking is what is referred to as mind-chatter and active rational thinking consists of worldly or material thoughts that have emotions attached to them.
+Passive thinking is what is referred to as mind-chatter and active intellectual thinking consists of worldly or material thoughts that have emotions attached to them.
 Thoughts that have emotional interests, specific motives, and living qualities are held in the mind and become living forms which in time will issue forth into the mental realm from the cerebrum, gather substance, and at some point in the future, will manifest as an event or an experience which mirrors that thought.
 At this present time in humanity, one need only watch the news to see that the thoughts of many people are feeble, deficient, self-centered, and reactionary.
 Most thinking takes place around the heart and lungs which makes the ebb and flow of breathing even more significant to the meditation process.
 Obviously, passive thinking disturbs the heart and this in turn, interferes with the breathing which disrupts the bodily functions.
 Meditation on Level 2 has been about restricting the passive thinking process by focusing on smooth, connected breathing.